ybystudy/G4/README.md

 5) norm_pos_feature.csv: This file contains the normalized ratio features of the positive samples.
 6) norm_neg_feature.csv: This file contains the normalized ratio features of the negative samples.

+In the 'Independent validation data' folder, there are one file, which are as follows:
+1) G4_independent.txt.
+This represents the independent testing dataset.The sequences in it are all positive samples and originated from G4 ChIP-seq experiments conducted on the 293T cell line (accession number GSE178668) and derived from the Homo sapiens organism.
+It, along with the negative samples from the training datasets, forms an independent testing dataset.

 ### 2、CODE DETAILS
 We have one folders: 'code' and there are three files in it.